Neutropenia is a low level of neutrophils in the blood. Neutrophils are a type of white blood cell. They help to fight infection.

 |Copyright © Nucleus Medical Media, Inc.|

-- Destruction of white blood cells
+- Higher destruction of white blood cells than normal

 - Underlying inflammatory condition